 Industry Analysis & Industry Trends

-The past five years have challenged the Legal Services industry, with the aftermath of the global financial crisis taking its toll on industry demand.
-Industry revenue growth has slowed as businesses implemented cost-cutting measures.
-Fluctuating business confidence has deterred many companies from pursuing mergers and acquisitions and other transactional work.
-Price pressures have mounted over the past five years as external competition for commercial legal work, particularly from accounting firms, has risen.
-Industry clients have increasingly demanded value-for-money over the past five years and, in line with this trend, many clients have switched from large legal firms to cheaper small or mid-tier firms... purchase to read more
+The past five years have challenged the Legal Services industry, with the end of the commodities boom taking its toll on industry demand.
+Over the past five years, fluctuating business confidence has slowed industry revenue growth as businesses have tended to improve operational efficiency rather than expand through mergers.
+Additionally, price pressures have mounted over the past five years as external competition for commercial legal work, particularly from accounting firms, has risen... purchase to read more

 Industry Report - Industry Key Buyers Chapter